 Unlike the other appliances we’ve covered so far, non-traditional brands lead the smart countertop oven category.

-But many of the names in this space aren’t as well-known.
+But many of the names in the smart oven space aren’t as well-known.

-The Chicago-based startup has taken $38.6M in funding since it started in 2015, including a $20M Series B four months ago.
+The Chicago-based startup has accumulated over $65 million in funding since it started in 2015, including a $30 million Series C at the start of 2021.

 Brava is a more expensive option, with models starting at $1,000+ (compared to Tovala’s $299).

 Brava offers an optional paid membership program called Brava Plus, which includes guided recipes and a chef support line.